Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 IT Discovery in 2023: Predictions

 The IT asset management (ITAM) market is set to undergo some profound changes over the next five years.
 Emerging technologies will continue to disrupt existing models, while data generated by new devices and applications will increase exponentially.
-As a result, ITAM leaders will need to rethink how they approach discovery, as well as re-examine their approach to managing and using data effectively.
+As a result, ITAM leaders will need to rethink how they approach discovery.
+As well as re-examine their approach to managing and using data effectively.

 1. The era of remote and hybrid work is here to stay